dotnet/docs-maui/docs/user-interface/controls/carouselview/populate-data.md

 ## Pull to refresh

-<xref:Microsoft.Maui.Controls.CarouselView> supports pull to refresh functionality through the `RefreshView`, which enables the data being displayed to be refreshed by pulling down on the items.
-The `RefreshView` is a container control that provides pull to refresh functionality to its child, provided that the child supports scrollable content.
-Therefore, pull to refresh is implemented for a <xref:Microsoft.Maui.Controls.CarouselView> by setting it as the child of a `RefreshView`:
+<xref:Microsoft.Maui.Controls.CarouselView> supports pull to refresh functionality through the <xref:Microsoft.Maui.Controls.RefreshView>, which enables the data being displayed to be refreshed by pulling down on the items.
+The <xref:Microsoft.Maui.Controls.RefreshView> is a container control that provides pull to refresh functionality to its child, provided that the child supports scrollable content.
+Therefore, pull to refresh is implemented for a <xref:Microsoft.Maui.Controls.CarouselView> by setting it as the child of a <xref:Microsoft.Maui.Controls.RefreshView>:

 ```xaml
 <RefreshView IsRefreshing="{Binding IsRefreshing}"